Hydroxychloroquine

 This paper doesn't even mention the dose of HCQ, nor the duration as far as I can see.

-This is not a paper of a study, but a letter.
+This is not a paper or a study, but a letter.
 It doesn't mention any dose, nor the duration.

 This paper is about a test on people with cancer.
 Cancer is a comorbidity.
 Nowhere can I find information about the dose.
 I'm not sure about the duration, it mentiones "primary evaluation of 30-day all-cause mortality within the context of hydroxychloroquine exposure".
-Without the dose we can't compare anyway.
+But without the dose we can't compare.

 Again a research involving cancer patients.
 Cancer is a comorbidity.
 I can't find information about the used dose, not about the duration of use.
 It strongly seems that HCQ was not tested intensively since it is merely mentioned on the side.